 Bowness on Windermere

 Bowness offers much to visiting school groups and tourists alike.
 The busy lake side town offers a host of human geography opportunities along with a chance to take a boat trip or launch canoes.
-Beatrix potter looms large as do the Windermere ferries and views up the lake to the mountains.
+Beatrix Potter looms large as do the Windermere ferries and views up the lake to the mountains.
 A great place to study tourism, settlements, land use and contrasting locations.

 Humphrey Head